b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 (5) How to Test for POSIX Compliance of Shell Scripts - Baeldung. https://www.baeldung.com/linux/test-posix-compliance-shell-scripts.
 (6) undefined. https://pubs.opengroup.org/onlinepubs/9699919799/.

-**Bing, is they a way to automate the translation of Fish and Nushell scripts, or port them, to POSIX compliance?**
+**Bing, is there a way to automate the translation of Fish and Nushell scripts, or port them, to POSIX compliance?**

 There is no easy or universal way to automate the translation of Fish and Nushell scripts to POSIX compliance, since they have different syntax and features from the POSIX shell.
 However, there are some possible approaches that may work for some cases: